Numerical approximation of linear parabolic evolution equations revisited: introduction

 where $X$ is a Banach space and $-A$ is the generator of an analytic semigroup on $X$.
+The main result of this paper is Theorem \ref{theorem:1}, which is an abstract semidiscrete error estimate that generalize established estimates from the literature of finite element approximations of parabolic equations.
+In particular, when $A$ is a second order elliptic operator and $X = L^2(\Omega)$ for some regular domain $\Omega$, one can show that under appropriate conditions there is $\lambda \geq 0$ and $C, \epsilon > 0$ such that

+where $0 < h < 1$ and $u_h$ is the ordinary piecewise linear Galerkin approximation of $u$.
+In the case of $A$ selfadjoint, the non-smooth data estimate $\theta = 2, \rho = 0$ and the smooth data estimate $\theta = 2, \rho = 2$ follows by the results of \cite{1974-helfrich}.
+In the more general case of $A$ not necessarily selfadjoint, \cite{1976-fujita-mizutani} showed the non-smooth data estimate, smooth data estimates with $\theta = 1, \rho = 1$ and $\theta = 2, \rho = 1$, in addition to similar estimates in the $H^1(\Omega)$-norm, while \cite{2013-tambue} showed the smooth data estimate $\theta = 2, \rho = 2$.
+Finally, non-smooth data estimates with $\rho \leq 0$ were shown in the case of $A$ selfadjoint in \cite{2014-kruse}.
-The main result of this paper is Theorem \ref{theorem:1} which is a semidiscrete error estimate that generalizes known results for finite element approximations of parabolic equations, like Theorem 3.5 in \cite{thomee}, to more general equations and numerical approximation techniques.
-More precisely: where Theorem 3.5 in \cite{thomee}, is restricted to finite element approximations of equations in Hilbert spaces with selfadjoint operators, Theorem \ref{theorem:1} holds for evolution equations in Banach spaces, where the semigroup involved is only required to be analytic, and the numerical approximation is only required to be uniformly sectorial - see Assumption \ref{assumption:abstract-model} for precise conditions.
-In Corollary \ref{cor:semidiscrete-numerical-example}, we show that this covers equations involving elliptic operators on surfaces, and the surface finite element approximation proposed in \cite{1988-dziuk}.

-In Lemma \ref{lemma:1} and \ref{lemma:2} we also cover semidiscrete error estimates of \eqref{eq:linear-evolution-equation} in different norms related to the operator $A$, while Lemma \ref{lemma:negative-rho} is an error estimate for less regular data than that of Theorem \ref{theorem:1} (but under stronger conditions).
-A key component of all proofs are the interpolation inequalities of Lemma \ref{lemma:interpolation-inequality}.
+We extend these error estimates to a broader class of equations and numerical methods.
+First, in Theorem \ref{theorem:1}, which holds for evolution equations in Banach spaces where $-A$ generates an analytic semigroup, and its numerical approximation is only required to be uniformly sectorial (see Assumption \ref{assumption:abstract-model} for precise conditions).
+Then, in Lemma \ref{lemma:1} and \ref{lemma:2}, which under similar conditions covers semidiscrete error estimates in norms related to fractional powers of the (possibly shifted) operator $A$, and finally, in Lemma \ref{lemma:negative-rho} which is an error estimate accommodating less regular data than Theorem \ref{theorem:1}.
+As an example, we show in Corollary \ref{cor:semidiscrete-numerical-example} that this covers equations involving elliptic operators on surfaces, and the surface finite element approximation proposed in \cite{1988-dziuk}.
+A key component of all proofs are the interpolation inequalities of Lemma \ref{lemma:interpolation-inequality}, which includes a Heinz--Kato type inequality for operators on Banach spaces.